-Table 5- 37 Switch DCP - CLI\SWITCH\DCP>
+Table 6-37 Switch DCP - CLI\SWITCH\DCP>

-Command Description Comment info Displays the current DCP settings. dcpport [ports] <enabled disabled="" =""></enabled> Enables or disables the sending of DCP frames on one or more ports.
-Administrator only Example: The command "dcpport 1,2,3 rx" specifies that DCP frames are only received on ports 1-3.
+Command Description Comment info Displays the current DCP settings. - dcpport [ports] <enabled disabled="" =""></enabled> Enables or disables the sending of DCP frames on one or more ports.
+Administrator only enabled The port receives and sends all DCP frames. disabled The port receives all DCP frames, but only forwards DCP unicast frames.
+Example: The command "dcpport 1,2,3 disabled" specifies that all DCP frames are received on ports 1-3, however only DCP unicast frames are forwarded.

-5.4.10 Loop Detection Config
+6.4.10 Loop Detection Config